oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 <if type="SentenceTransformers">

-# Using Sentence Transformers.js and Node.js with Oracle AI Vector Search
+# Using Transformers.js and Node.js with Oracle AI Vector Search

 ## Introduction